diner.webp

 What about the character update?

-Separate from the map reworks, Phasmophobia's marketing lead Asim Tanvir confirmed to PC Gamer that a character update is still in development.
-Tanvir noted the team wants to get it right before release, and acknowledged that the removal of the character's exaggerated back-bend animation will disappoint some players.
-The trade-off is in-game character customization, which has been absent from Phasmophobia despite the game's long run in early access and beyond.
+Separate from map reworks, a character update remains in development.
+The team wants to execute it properly before release, and has confirmed that the character's exaggerated back-bend animation will be removed — a change that will disappoint some players.
+The trade-off is in-game character customization, which has been absent from Phasmophobia despite years of development and full release.

-The latest Phasmophobia patch notes are worth monitoring as Kinetic Games continues rolling out these updates, since the character overhaul and Tanglewood rework are both confirmed but not yet dated.
+The latest Phasmophobia patch notes are worth tracking as Kinetic Games continues rolling out these updates, since both the character overhaul and Tanglewood rework are confirmed but lack specific release dates.

 Tips for getting the most out of Nell's Diner

-Based on the map's confirmed features and design, here's how to approach your first few runs efficiently:
+Based on the map's confirmed features and design, here's how to approach your first runs efficiently:

-- Bring the Parabolic Mic on every run until you've learned the ghost's preferred interaction spots.
-The cream can audio cue is one of the more reliable passive detection methods on this map.
+• Bring the Parabolic Mic on every run until you've mapped the ghost's preferred interaction spots.
+The cream can audio cue is one of the more dependable passive detection methods on this map.

-- Check the arcade machines and jukebox early.
-Interactive objects can register ghost activity, and knowing which ones the ghost has touched narrows your evidence search.
+• Check the arcade machines and jukebox early.
+Interactive objects can register ghost activity, and identifying which ones the ghost has touched narrows your evidence search.

-- Run the map a few times before adjusting your settings.
-The layout is small enough that two or three runs will give you a solid mental map.
+• Run the map multiple times before adjusting your settings.
+The layout is compact enough that two or three runs will give you a solid mental map.
 For broader performance tuning across all locations, the Phasmophobia best settings guide from Gamers Decide covers the full options menu in detail.

-Nell's Diner represents what Phasmophobia looks like when Kinetic Games has the time and tools to build something from scratch with current standards.
-The Tanglewood rework will be the real test of whether that quality translates to rebuilding a beloved legacy map.
+Nell's Diner represents what Phasmophobia looks like when Kinetic Games has the resources and time to build something from scratch with current standards.
+The Tanglewood rework will test whether that quality translates to rebuilding a beloved legacy map.
 For now, Nell's Diner is worth running repeatedly, and the cream can trick alone makes it one of the more mechanically interesting small maps in the game.
 For more horror game guides and updates, browse the latest guides on GAMES.GG.